Ivaj1/Udon-Bakery-Adapter/README.md

 ## How to Use

 ### Prerequisites
 - Ensure Udon Bakery Adapter is installed in your project.
-You can install the package via VRC Consortium Client (VCC) from [here](https://ivaj1.github.io/VPM-ivaj/).
+You can install the package via VCC from [here](https://ivaj1.github.io/VPM-ivaj/).
 - Ensure Bakery is installed in your project.

 ### Integration Steps